 Open for Justice

-- BOOK: INJUSTICE INCORPORATED In March 2014 Amnesty International published a book about Access to Remedy.
+- INJUSTICE INCORPORATED Download Amnesty International's book on Access to Remedy.

 This short film explores the relationship between indigenous rights and mining operations around the world.